-Avocet, through Piche, signed a Joint Venture Agreement in early 2012 with MH Argentina S.A. on the Cerro Chacon Project, in Chubut Province, Argentina.
+Lion One Australia, through Piche, signed a Joint Venture Agreement in early 2012 with MH Argentina S.A. on the Cerro Chacon Project, in Chubut Province, Argentina.
 The Company can earn 60% in the Joint Venture by expending US\$500,000 in exploration during the first three years.
-Exploration work completed in early 2013 included ground magnetic and IP surveys, gridding and rock chip and soil sampling.
+Exploration work completed in 2012 and 2013 included satellite image and photogeological interpretation, ground magnetic and IP surveys, gridding, mapping, and rock chip and soil sampling.

 Piche has the right to earn 60% in the Joint Venture by expending US\$500,000 during the first three years.
-Furthermore, Piche is able to earn 100% of the project within 10 years subject to conditions which include:
+Furthermore.
+Piche is able to earn 100% of the project within 10 years subject to conditions which include: